 Craig was born and raised in Salt Lake City, Utah.
-He attended Utah State University studying under Glen Edwards, Prof of Art in Illustration.
+He attended Utah State University studying under Glen Edwards, Professor of Art in Illustration.
 His first job and mentor was Larry Winborg at his studio: Winborg and Winborg.
 There he learned the art business and in 1976 started his own art studio, Fetz Designs.
 For over forty years Craig has completed illustration and design work for clients.

 Craig was elected to the Society of Illustrators, New York, in 1976.
-His Illustrations have been featured in New York, the Society of Illustrators Annuals, and Illustration shows and publications over a thirty year career.
+His illustrations have been featured in New York, the Society of Illustrators Annuals, and illustration shows and publications.

 Craig has also pursued fine art.
-"I like to follow the traditions of many Illustrators whom I admire, Rockwell, Homer, Wyeth, Parrish, and others, who used there Illustration training and experience to become Fine Artists."
+"I like to follow the traditions of many illustrators whom I admire, Rockwell, Homer, Wyeth, Parrish, and others, who used their illustration training and experience to become fine artists."

-Craig's paintings, pastels, and drawings have been featured in one person Gallery shows, the Springville Art Museum: spiritual and religious Art of Utah Show, the St. George Art Museum, Utah Images Show, Davis County Fine Art exhibit, and several times at the Dixie Invitational Art Show, winning awards in 2013, 2014, 2017, and 2020.
+Craig's paintings, pastels and drawings have been featured in solo gallery shows, the Springville Art Museum, the St. George Art Museum, Utah Images Show, Davis County Fine Art exhibit and several times at the Sears Dixie Invitational Art Show, winning multiple awards.

 Craig supports and encourages art in the community, having served as the Chairman of the St. George Art Commission, and on the board of the Visual Arts Association.
-Craig is currently a Change Leader with the Utah Division of Arts and Museums.
-He is also a member of the Oil Painters of America, the Pastel Society of America and the American Impressionistic Society.
+He was previously a Change Leader with the Utah Division of Arts and Museums.
+Craig is a member of the Oil Painters of America, the Pastel Society of America and the American Impressionist Society.

 Craig works from his studio in beautiful Southern Utah.